-Back pain is unfortunately something many women experience in pregnancy, and will likely worsen as your baby and belly both continue to grow.
+Back pain is a common ailment during pregnancy and typically worsens in the third trimester with your additional weight gain.
 With about 10 weeks left in your pregnancy, you’ll be happy to know there are a number of things that can help.

 First, check in with your doctor to make sure you’re gaining an appropriate amount of weight.
 Gaining too much weight doesn’t just add more risks to your pregnancy, it can increase your back pain as well.
 On the other hand, gaining too little can be a problem.

 Next, focus on your posture.
 If you find it difficult to stand or sit up straight with your belly weighing on you, you might want to look into a pregnancy support belt.
 If you work at a desk, make sure your chair, keyboard, and computer monitor have been set up to create an ergonomic environment.

 Elevating your feet can also ease up on any back issues.
 If you are still sporting your pre-pregnancy high heels, consider switching to flat shoes that offer support.
 Supportive footwear can help ease back pain.
 Don’t worry, though.
 Your cute footwear will still be waiting for you after your baby arrives.

 You’re not imagining things if you think your feet are changing.
 Some women go up a full shoe size during their pregnancy.

 If walking around in soft, forgiving slippers from 9 to 5 isn’t possible, this may be the time to invest in a new pair of shoes that will fit comfortably for the remainder of your pregnancy.

 If your second trimester gave you a bit of relief from emotional ups and downs, it’s perfectly normal to start experiencing more mood swings in your third trimester.
 You’ve got a lot on your mind, and that coupled with your increased exhaustion can put your nerves on edge.